You get attention. It feels good.

 And for many organizations, an unrecognized liability for your budget, reputation, and our environment.

-Attention feels good immediately.
-Actions, sales, and hires are what you actually need.
+Attention is what most people want, but actions, sales, and hires are what you need.

-Donations feel like immediate success.
-What you actually need is to advance your mission.
+Donations feel like immediate success, but what you need is to advance your mission.

-Booth traffic feels productive.
-Partnerships and hires are what you actually need.
+Booth traffic feels productive, but partnerships and hires are what you need.

-Or do you deflect to impressions, reach, and engagement instead of actions, sales, or hires?
+Or do you deflect to impressions, reach, and engagement?

 Which type of dysfunction is compounding in your organization?